bedrock-dot-dev/packs/README.md

 # packs

-Minecraft Bedrock Edition behavior and resource pack files
+Minecraft Bedrock Edition vanilla behavior pack and resource pack files for the latest versions of Minecraft.

+Sourced from the template packs provided by Microsoft/Mojang.

 ## License